sugamadhikari11/Blockchain-ProductList-Dapp/README.md

 ### Optional Features added
 - **Delete Products**: Users can delete only the products they have added (ownership verification is performed).
-- **Edit Products**: The solitary contract is written, left to implememt in frontend.
+- **Edit Products**: The solitary contract is written, left to implement in frontend.